Mbed-TLS/mbedtls/docs/3.0-migration-guide.d/cipher-delayed-output.md

 Calling `mbedtls_cipher_finish()` is mandatory for all multi-part operations
 ----------------------------------------------------------------------------

-This only affect people who use the Cipher module to perform AEAD operations using the multi-part API.
+This only affects people who use the cipher module to perform AEAD operations using the multi-part API.

 Previously, the documentation didn't state explicitly if it was OK to call